 Welcome

-The Eklund Native Species Garden is located at 10 Oak Valley Road, Shelton, Connecticut, on the site of a former upscale log cabin built in the 1930's.
+The Eklund Wildflower Garden is located at 10 Oak Valley Road, near Hope Lake in Shelton, Connecticut, on the site of a former upscale log cabin built in the 1930's (CLICK for directions).
 The cabin, pool, and other buildings are gone, but the garden beds and stone work remain.
-2009 is a big year for the garden thanks to a grant from the Iroquois Company for the purchase of native perennials.
-Please see the Eklund Garden Blog for news about the garden.
+The garden is stocked with perennials native to the greater Northeast.
+The garden is located in the heart of the 500-acre Shelton Lakes Greenway and is accessible by car as well as by hiking or biking the extensive trail network

 Please don't take plants from the wild.
 Many native species can be purchased by local nurseries.